Fort Western: Old Fort Western

 The main building of the fort eventually passed out of the Howard family, and was converted into a tenement house.
 It was repurchased by Howard family descendants in 1919, and restored the following year, which included the construction of two new blockhouses and a stockade.
 The stockade was again rebuilt in 1960.
 Today its main building is a little-altered example of an 18th-century trading post.
 The fort and store are maintained as a museum and are open to the public during the summer months.
-It is currently America's olden wooden Garrison from the French and Indian War Era.
+It is currently America's oldest wooden Garrison from the French and Indian War Era.

 The fort was listed on the National Register of Historic Places in 1969, and was declared a National Historic Landmark in 1973.
 Today, it is open to the public from Memorial Day weekend until Columbus day.
 The museum offers guided tours, 4th of July celebrations, and various educational programs for all to enjoy.
 These lessons and tours are guided by people in clothing from that time period, giving a glimpse of what life was like during 18th century colonial times.